-- 2-2-219 Net Air Quality Benefit: A net improvement of air quality as determined by the APCO resulting from emission reduction credits impacting the same general area affected by the new or modified source and which will be consistent with reasonable further progress towards the attainment of the applicable air quality standard. - 2-2-220 Net Emissions Increase: For purposes of applying the PSD provisions and Non-PSD Significant Source Impact Analysis requirements of this Rule, a net emissions increase from a new source or modified source (or group of such sources) is the sum of the new emissions from the new source(s) and/or the increase in emissions from the modified source(s), plus any other creditable contemporaneous emissions increases at the facility calculated according to Section 2-2-604, less any other creditable contemporaneous emissions decreases at the facility calculated according to Section 2-2-604.

-2-2-221 Offsets: Offsets are any of the following:

-- 221.1 banked emission reduction credits approved in accordance with District Regulation 2, Rule 4; or - 221.2 banked emission reduction credits from adjacent Districts if the applicant demonstrates that the requirements of Clean Air Act Section 173(c)(1) (42 U.S.C.
+- 2-2-219 Net Air Quality Benefit: A net improvement of air quality as determined by the APCO resulting from emission reduction credits impacting the same general area affected by the new or modified source and which will be consistent with reasonable further progress towards the attainment of the applicable air quality standard. - 2-2-220 Net Emissions Increase, PSD: For purposes of applying the PSD provisions of this Rule, a net emissions increase from a new source or modified source (or group of such sources) is the sum of the new emissions from the new source(s) and/or the increase in emissions from the modified source(s), plus any other creditable contemporaneous emissions increases at the facility calculated according to Section 2-2-604, less any other creditable contemporaneous emissions 2-2-604. - 2-2-221 Offsets: Offsets are any of the following: - 221.1 banked emission reduction credits approved in accordance with District Regulation 2, Rule 4; or - 221.2 banked emission reduction credits from adjacent Districts if the applicant demonstrates that the requirements of Clean Air Act Section 173(c)(1) (42 that are provided to compensate for cumulative increases in emissions pursuant to Section 2-2-302 or 2-2-303.

+U.S.C.
 Section 7503(c)(1)) and Health and Safety Code Section 40709.6 have been met or do not apply;